Rohan20012003/mini_project/README.md

 # mini_project
-increment decrement page with HTML,CSS and JavaScript
+counter with HTML,CSS and JavaScript